CipherOne/swiftprotocol/README.md

 ## Account Types
 To create the global electronic currency (UBITs) providing UBI to each Citizen, the following structure is required to assure the following 5 issues are true:

-1. AI is the everlasting generator of Universal Basic Income Token (UBIT) perpetually filling the UBI Account.
+1. AI is the everlasting generator of the Universal Basic Income Token(s) (UBIT)s perpetually filling the UBI Account.
-2. Each Citizen is unique and should only be allowed to have one UBI account for sendng/receiving UBI payments.
+2. Each Citizen is unique and is allowed to have one UBI account for sendng/receiving UBI payments.
-3. UBI accounts must be permitted to exist for business, convenience and privacy reasons.
+3. Entity accounts must be permitted to exist for business, convenience and privacy reasons.
 4. The system must remain decentralized to avoid single points of failure and central control.
 5. Rules must be able to be modified over time to allow for the changing needs of an active economy.